modulo-/SDP-2016-Team-F/doc/group11-presentation.md

 Good morning, ladies and gentlemen of the jury.
 I am the witchfinder general - I mean a respresentative - of group 11.
 Our robot is the Scary Tractor Crab.
-A theme you will note during this presentation is that a lot of our decisions focused on using the simplest practical design we could find.
-This is largely due to our group having fewer working members than most.
+A theme you will note during this presentation is that a lot of our decisions focused on using the simplest practical design we could find, in order to focus on reliability.

 To start with the most abstract: Our robot control followes the most basic pattern.
 We receive the raw vision feed from the camera, which is then